dylan-lang/testworks/documentation/users-guide/source/usage.rst

       use testworks;
     end;

-2. The file ``xxx-test-suite-app.dylan`` which simply contains a call to the method :func:`run-test-application` with the suite-name as an
+2. The file ``xxx-test-suite-app.dylan`` which simply contains a call to the method :func:`run-test-application`:
-argument:

 .. code-block:: dylan

     Module: xxx-test-suite-app

-    run-test-application(xxx-test-suite);
+    run-test-application();

-3. The file ``xxx-test-suite-app.lid`` which specifies the names of the source files:
+3. The file ``xxx-test-suite-app.lid`` which specifies the names of the source
+   files:

 .. code-block:: dylan